Services & programs

 When do I have to repay a McGill loan?

 Your due date is specified on your McGill loan contract.
-If you have other queries, contact Carol Pisimisis in the Student Accounts Office at 514-398-3902.
+If you have other queries, you may contact the Student Accounts Loans Administrator either by phone at 514-398-3902 or loansadmin [dot] finserv [at] mcgill [dot] ca (via email.)

 Full-time degree students at McGill who are unable to repay their McGill loan by the due date, may request an extension to their due date by submitting a Loan Extension application through the Financial Aid menu on Minerva.